vc-csv40-spring2019/Course-Information/README.md

 #### Procedure for late assignments

-Each assignment has a point value, for example, 6 points.
+Each assignment has a point value of 25 points.
 Students may turn in assignments late and have deducted one point for each 24 hour period the assignment is turned in after the due date (all times for due dates are Pacific Time).
-For example, the 6 point assignment turned in one second (or any measurable fraction of time) after the due date and time will have one point deducted from it.
+For example, a 25 point assignment turned in one second (or any measurable fraction of time) after the due date and time will have one point deducted from it.
 As each 24 hour period expires, another point will be deducted.
-As soon as the point value is zero, the assignment can no longer be turned in.
-That means the 6 point assignment cannot be turned in after six 24 hour periods has passed.
-This concept is very important when applying extra credit.
+At 7 days past the due date, and 7 points are deducted, the assignment can no longer be turned in.
+That means the 25 point assignment cannot be turned in after 7 24 hour periods has passed, and will be given a score of 0 points.

+Additionally, the lowest programming assignment score will be dropped at the end of the semester.
+This means if you have turned in all assignments, except one, you will still get the highest possible score for programming assignments.

 For the purposes of deciding when an assignment is completed, I will take the time of the commit in GitHub, not when the tests are run on the Jenkins CI server.

 For those assignments that are turned in late but before the final cut off, you can apply extra credit points you earn through out the term to make up for these lost points.
 Again, see the section on Extra Credit for further details.

-Please read carefully the next section, regarding Extra Credit, for further details.

 #### Extra Credit